RED-M0CKING-LINE/RED-M0CKING-LINE.github.io/src/index.md

 Welcome.
+This website is a placeholder.

+I do eventually plan to do *something* with this domain, but it is not a high priority at the moment.

-To contact me, please email ethan@ethanashley.net
+To contact me, please email ethan@mail.ethanashley.net